 We were finally able to be with her in ICU a little after midnight, and she is still not out of the woods.
 It will be at least a couple of days before she is safe.
 They also stressed that this wasn’t a big surprise — any of it.
 That these are exactly the things they told us to be prepared for and that they always know are possible with this surgery.
 They were as ready as possible for this kind of emergency.
 But the anesthesiologist said to us several times, “It was close.
 It was really, really close.”

 We learned later that she, again, lost a lot of blood as they were frantically trying to get her closed, and that she was very up and down during that period.
+A team was fighting hard to keep her alive so that the plastic surgeon could get her closed and out of the OR.
 One of the big risks over the next couple of days now is that because of all of the blood products they have to give her (platelets and not sure what else), the blood can tend to seep into her lungs so they will have to watch that constantly.

 Apparently, keeping her properly intubated is also a challenge because of how badly her body is curved.
 The tubing tends to kink, so they are keeping her neck in an uncomfortable position to try to prevent this.
 The swelling is very, very bad, and it’s hard to see her like this, but she is being cared for so gently and lovingly here.